 Passengers requiring the use of our wheelchair lift may book in advance on 0114 360 0640.

 You can join us at 10.30 at Shireoaks for the one way journey to the Lock Keeper.
-Please book.
+Booking essential.

 Weekends in December

 The Hugh Henshall is available for Charter for £50 per hour for up to 12 people.
-It is moored at Shireoaks Marina, where ample free car parking is available.
+It is moored at Shireoaks Marina, where ample free car parking is available outside the Marina on Marina Drive.
+The departure point will be detailed on your booking confirmation as it is dependent upon the Charter you choose.

 A number of possibilities are available: